Jessica Savitch: Personal life

 Savitch was married twice and had no children.
 Her first marriage in 1980 to Philadelphia advertising executive Melvin "Mel" Korn ended in divorce after eleven months.
 Korn reportedly divorced Savitch after learning that she had a significant drug problem.

 Savitch's second marriage in March 1981 to Dr. Donald Payne, her gynecologist, lasted only five months.
-It ended in August 1981 when Payne, who had substance abuse problems of his own and suffered from depression, committed suicide by hanging in their Washington, D.C., townhouse.
+It ended in August 1981 when Payne, who had substance abuse problems of his own and suffered from depression, died by suicide in their Washington, D.C., townhouse.
 Savitch, who was in New York at the time, found his body when she returned; she returned to her work at NBC three weeks later.

-Savitch had a long-term intermittent relationship with TV news executive Ron Kershaw, who had substance abuse problems and physically abused Savitch during their relationship.
+Savitch had a long-term intermittent relationship with TV news executive Ron Kershaw, who had substance abuse problems and physically abused her during their relationship.
 In the early 1970s, while she was working for CBS in New York City, Savitch also had a romantic relationship with CBS News journalist Ed Bradley, who was then a WCBS radio reporter.
 According to Bradley, after the relationship ended they continued to have a "non-romantic, social, and professional relationship" until her death.

 According to her biographers Blair and Nash, Savitch was a driven perfectionist who constantly battled insecurities about her appearance and ability, suffered from social anxiety, and tended to isolate herself from network colleagues.
 Both biographers also write that Savitch had a problem with cocaine that eventually affected her career.
 Biographers have also asserted that Savitch was bisexual and had romantic relationships with women as well as men.
 These assertions were disputed by Savitch's family and some of her friends after her death.

 Savitch's friend, WNBC anchor Sue Simmons, said in a 2013 retrospective article marking the 30th anniversary of Savitch's death, "When the books and the movie came out [after her death], they made her out to be this troubled character.
 Nobody ever talked about her big heart, her loyalty, her sense of humor, and her fabulousness as a person."